Protect yourself from tax scams

 Pay close attention to:

-- Urgent, threatening subject lines or email titles Scammers try to trick you into giving them your personal and financial information
+- Urgent, threatening subject lines or email titles Scammers try to trick or scare you into giving them your personal and financial information.

-- Unsolicited requests to verify or update your personal information, like passwords, bank or credit card numbers and Social Security Numbers.
-Unsolicited emails from legitimate financial institutions, tax preparers, and government agencies will never ask you to verify confidential information.
+- Uninvited requests to verify or update your personal information, like passwords, log in security codes, bank or credit card numbers and Social Security Numbers.
+Uninvited emails from real banks and financial institutions, tax preparers, and government agencies will never ask you to verify confidential information.
 We’ll never ask you for your password or log in security code.

-- Links within the email Phishing emails can contain a mix of links to the fake website and the real one to make the email appear that it’s coming from a trusted source.
+- Links within the email - Emails can contain a mix of links to the fake website and the real one to make the email appear that it’s coming from a trusted source.
 Don’t click on the link.
-Instead, rest your mouse over the link without clicking on it to see if the link address matches the address typed into the email
+Instead, rest your mouse over the link without clicking on it to see if the link address matches the address typed into the email.

-If you get a ‘phishing’ email, here are some tips to protect yourself:
+If you get a ‘phishing’ or scam email, here are some tips to protect yourself:

 - Don’t open any attachments or click on any links even if they seem to be from organizations you trust.
 They may have malicious code that will infect your computer with viruses or keystroke loggers that record what you type.
 For legitimate information, go directly to the website of the organization the email says it’s from instead.
 Forward the email to firstname.lastname@example.org.
 Then delete it.

-By phone, criminals try to steal a victim’s money or identity, like their Social Security Number, birth date, bank account numbers, or credit card information.
-Take note of:
+Criminals will call you to try to steal your money or identity, like your Social Security Number, birth date, bank account numbers, or credit card information.
+Watch out for:

-- Unsolicited calls Some scammers make unsolicited calls claiming to be IRS officials.
-They demand that the victim pay a bogus tax bill.
-They con the victim into sending cash, usually through a prepaid debit card or wire transfer.
-They may say to not hang up while you get the money, or leave “urgent” callback requests through pre-recorded phone messages (or “robo-calls”) or via a fraudulent email (or “phishing email scam”)
+- Uninvited calls - Some scammers will call you pretending to be IRS officials and demand that you pay a fake tax bill.
+They'll try to get you to send them cash, usually through a prepaid debit card, gift card, or wire transfer.
+They may say to not hang up while you get the money, or leave “urgent” callback requests through pre-recorded phone messages or via an email.

-- Threatening calls Many phone scams use threats to bully a victim into paying.
-They may threaten to arrest, deport, or revoke the license of their victim if they don’t get the money.
+- Threatening calls - Many phone scams scare or make threats to get you to pay them money.
+They may threaten to arrest, deport, or revoke your license if they don’t get the money.
 Real banks and financial institutions, tax preparers, and government agencies will never do this.

-- Caller ID spoofing Scammers often alter caller ID numbers to make it look like the IRS or another agency is calling.
-The callers use IRS titles and fake badge numbers to appear legitimate.
-They may use the victim’s name, address, and other personal information to make the call sound official
+- Caller ID spoofing - Scammers will change their caller ID numbers to make it look like the IRS or another agency is calling.
+The caller may use IRS titles and fake badge numbers to appear legitimate.
+They may use your name, address, and other personal information to make the call sound official.

 If you get a threatening phone call demanding payment over the phone or in a certain way, like through a debit card: